 (Gluten-free, Paleo, Dairy-free) These are so dreamy good and loaded with fiber.
 Their fabulous flavors come from the sprouts being sautéed with bacon, dried cranberries and sliced almonds.
 Once sautéed, balsamic vinegar is added.
-Each generous, 1 cup serving has 128 calories, 4 grams of fat and 3 Weight Watchers Freestyle Points.
+Each generous, 1 cup serving has 128 calories, 4 grams of fat and 3 Blue WW Freestyle Points and 3 Green.
 Makes a wonderful side dish to chicken, turkey, fish, beef or pork.
 If you didn’t like Brussels sprouts before, you will now!

 Prep Time: 12 minutes